CFMTech/slides-osxp21/slides.md

 ```

 - Basic <!-- .element: class="fragment" data-fragment-index="1" -->
-- time check with timeit is a working (but poor) assessment <!-- .element: class="fragment" data-fragment-index="2" -->
+- *timeit* to assess time is a working (but poor) method<!-- .element: class="fragment" data-fragment-index="2" -->
-- memory usage is not provided out of the box for our test. <!-- .element: class="fragment" data-fragment-index="3" -->
+- memory usage is not an out of the box feature <!-- .element: class="fragment" data-fragment-index="5" -->

 ---
  ## Pytest-monitor